dboddie-canonical-work/disgorged-docs/the-meson-plugin.rst

 2. ``ninja``
 3. ``ninja install``

 This plugin uses the common plugin keywords as well as those for `sources <snapcraft-parts-metadata.md#the-meson-plugin-heading--source>`__.
-For more information, see `Snapcraft parts metadata <snapcraft-parts-metadata.md>`__.
+For more information, see :ref:`Snapcraft parts metadata <snapcraft-parts-metadata>`.

 For examples, search `GitHub <https://github.com/search?q=path%3Asnapcraft.yaml+%22plugin%3A+meson%22&type=Code>`__ for projects using the plugin.

-Plugin-specific features and syntax are dependent on which `base <base-snaps.md>`__ is being used, as outlined below:
+Plugin-specific features and syntax are dependent on which :ref:`base <base-snaps>` is being used, as outlined below:

 -  `base: core22 <#the-meson-plugin-heading--core22>`__
 -  `base: core20 <#the-meson-plugin-heading--core20>`__